moss-l/bhs-js-testing/boolean-simplification.md

 This is not how I’d personally write this function but there are a lot of ways to get to the correct answer and this is indeed how many new programmers would write it.
-And it has the very important virtue of being correct.
+And it does have the very important virtue of being correct.
 Which is great news because once we’ve got a correct implementation we can change things in careful steps and after each step rerun the tests to make sure we haven’t broken it.
 In these notes I’m going to discuss how I’d go about simplifying code like this to